OpenM-Project/mcbedoc.github.io/docs/navigation-structure.md

 ## Pages with children

 Sometimes you will want to create a page with many children (a section).
 First, it is recommended that you keep pages that are related in a directory together...
-For example, in these docs, we keep all of the written documentation in the `./docs` directory and each of the sections in subdirectories like `./docs/ui-components` and `./docs/utilities`.
+For example, in these docs, we keep all of the written documentation in the `./docs` directory and each of the sections in subdirectories like `./docs/Windows` and `./docs/Android`.
 This gives us an organization like:

 ```
 +-- ..
 |-- (Jekyll files)
 |
 |-- docs
-|   |-- ui-components
+|   |-- Windows
 |   |   |-- index.md  (parent page)
 |   |   |-- buttons.md
 |   |   |-- code.md